-Even the dead were raised back to life.
+And even the dead were brought back to life.

 How could this be?
 The answer can be found in Messiah’s use of the word “Way.”
-The Way (HaDerech) He is referring to is the Life of the Holy Spirit who is our permanent Helper (Ezra and Eliezer).
-When Messiah ascended into heaven on the fortieth day between Firstfruits (HaBikkurim) and the Feast of Weeks (Shavuot) He promised not to leave us (His followers) as orphans.
-He promised He would ask the Father in heaven (Avinu Shebashamayim) to send us the gift of the Holy Spirit.
+The Way (הדרך-HaDerech) that Rabbeinu Yeshua is referring to is the actual ruling Indwelling Presence (Living Torah) of the Holy Spirit who is our permanent Helper (עזרא-Ezra, אליעזר-Eliezer).
+When Messiah ascended into heaven on the fortieth day between Firstfruits (HaBikkurim) and the Feast of Weeks (Shavuot) he promised not to leave us (his followers) as orphans.
+He promised he would ask the Father in heaven (Avinu Shebashamayim) to send us the gift of the Holy Spirit.
 This promise was kept on Shavuot.
 The gift of the Spirit was given to Israel on the fiftieth day after the barley sheaf was offered up as an offering of the firstfruits in the Jerusalem Temple.

 Only the Spirit can Illuminate the World as bright as the Temple on Sukkot:

-Only through our fully yielding ourselves to “The Way” (HaDerek) of the Holy Spirit and our learning how to Walk (הֲלָכָה-Halakhah) aright “in the Spirit” can Messiah’s followers ever hope to be His powerful witnesses in the world; to once again be His holy City of Light on a Hill.
+Only through our fully yielding ourselves to “The Way” (HaDerek) of the Holy Spirit and our learning how to Walk (הלכה-Halakhah) aright “in the Spirit” can Messiah’s followers ever hope to be G-d our Father’s powerful witnesses in the world; to once again be His holy City of Light on a Hill.
 So what does this phrase The Way (הַדֶּרֶךְ-HaDerek) of Adonai really mean?
-What is the Master referring to when He is referring to His followers being the Light of the World and a City on a Hill?
-He is especially referring to His Jewish followers one day becoming a City of Light to the World like the brilliantly lighted Temple Mount once was in the fall during the Festival of Sukkot (Booths).
+What is the Master referring to when He is referring to his followers being the Light of the World and a City on a Hill?
+He is especially referring to his Jewish followers one day becoming a City of Light to the World like the brilliantly lighted Temple Mount once was in the fall during the Festival of Sukkot (Booths).

 The Festival of Sukkot and the City of Light on a Hill: